enrique-cardenas/personal-website/src/content/projects/free-code-camp.md

 ---

-This page contains all of the free code camp projects I have completed.
+This page contains some of the free code camp projects I have completed.
-At the moment I only have the "Responsive Web Design" projects because the

 ## Responsive Web Design